Board of Directors

 Jo Ann Hoffman brings a background in association and business management, golf tournament management, and fundraising.
 She was chief operating officer of the American Association of Blood Banks (AABB) until 1996, where she received the AABB Distinguished Service Award twice.
 She has served on many boards, and received the Professional Convention Management Association Foundation Professional Achievement Award while serving as president.
 Meeting News selected Jo Ann as one of the 25 Most Influential People in The Meeting Industry, and she received the American Society of Association Executives In Honor of Women Who Advance Excellence in Associations Award.
 She first volunteered with MCHS in 1990, and since has helped establish the first MCHS Golf Tournament, worked in the kennels, served on and chaired the annual gala committee, and has served as on the board of directors since 2004.
 She also received the MCHS Humanitarian of the Year Award in 2004.
 Jo Ann resides with her two dogs adopted from MCHS: Tommie, a West Highland Terrier and Ollie, a Coton de Tulear.

-Piper Moffatt is a longstanding supporter of MCHS, and is interested in doing more to help MCHS save more animals and educate the public on the proper care of pets.
-She has held several senior positions with the U.S. Department of Commerce and the Export-Import Bank of the United States, as well as with a trade/investment consulting firm.
-Recently retired, she most recently served as Vice President, International Relations – Policy Group for the Export-Import Bank.
-Piper holds an MA degree in information systems, an MBA in finance and investments from George Washington University, and a BA in economics from the University of Miami.
+Piper Moffatt is a longstanding supporter of MCHS, and is engaged in offering her management and business expertise combined with her passion to give animals a strong “voice” and compassionate treatment by helping MCHS save more animals and educating the public on the proper care of pets.
+She has held several senior positions with the Export-Import Bank of the United States, the U.S. Department of Commerce, as well as with an international trade/investment consulting firm.
+Recently retired, she most recently served as Vice President for International Relations and as Vice President for the Export Credit Insurance Division for the Export-Import Bank.
+Piper holds an MBA degree in Finance and Investments and a MA in Information Systems from George Washington University and a BA in economics from the University of Miami.
 She lives in Potomac with her husband and two rat terriers.

 Patricia Murphy (Trish) brings a background in business development and project management, having held various executive positions at IBM since 2000, including Senior Project Executive and US Sales Director.
 She has worked for clients in education as well as local, state and federal government.
 She holds a B.S. in computer science from Oswego State University, is a graduate of the business management program at Pace University, and has completed coursework in the IBM Senior Management and Executive Sales programs, as well as the Harvard Premier Program Class sponsored by IBM and Harvard University.
 Trish is the proud parent of two rescue dogs, Jake and Sadie, and is a long time advocate for animals, providing donations to various animal support organizations and looks forward to providing more hands on support through MCHS.